 “Why don’t you hold a late season tryout?
 That way–”

 I sit straight up.
-“Brilliant!”
+“Brilliant.”
 I lean over and kiss her on the cheek.
-“Sweetheart, you’re fucking brilliant!”
+“Sweetheart, you’re fucking brilliant.”

 “What?
 What did I say?”

 I swear, sometimes I think that Laura was placed in the universe to get me out of jams.
 It’s not like she’s the one extracting me from some retarded situation I invariably put myself in, but she appears at the right moment, or says the right thing, or looks at me in the right way, and I change course.
 I know exactly what to do to replace Bucky.